 To discover, through the conference, that they are a common issue in the Autistic community gave me great insight into myself.
 The books in the series ‘Dream Disassociation’ are an exploration into the detachment between body and mind during the moments between waking and sleep.
 Especially the anxiety we impose on ourselves through our own narratives.

 These books have been shown at the Old Biscuit Factory as part of the exhibition ‘Alpha-Theta’ and online as part of the ‘Refresh Art Award‘.
 I really look forward to bringing them to a new audience at Reading University.

 Finally, I am excited to show at Discover because of the historical connections between neurology and printmaking.
 The evolution of printmaking encouraged the dissemination of information in this field.
 Illustrations aided research and understanding, allowing people to come together and push the boundaries of knowledge.

-I would like to say a huge thank you King’s College London and Autistica for allowing me such amazing opportunities.
+I would like to say a huge thank you King’s College London and Autistica for affording me such amazing opportunities.